printtracker/public-documentation/docs/webadmin/reporting-and-analysis/custom-reports.md

 Custom reports allow you to design a build exportable reports using SQL queries.
-Print Tracker provides a set of pre-build SQL queries that should cover 95% of reporting scenarios.
-In the situations where you need more advanced flexibility, you can harness the power of SQL to create the exact report you're looking for.
+Print Tracker provides a set of pre-build SQL queries that should cover most reporting requirements.
+In the situations where you need more advanced flexibility, you can harness the power of SQL to create exactly what you're looking for.

 A report can be one of several report types.
 The report type determines the type of data that is available for use in the report.
-We'll go into each of these report types in detail later on.
+We'll go into each of these report types in detail shortly.

 * [Device](#device) - Returns information about devices such as the make, model, serial number, IP address, mac address, asset ID, location, notes, entity name and latest meter read timestamp.
 This report type is useful for getting information about your fleet of devices.
 * [Current Meter](#current-meter) - Returns the previously mentioned device information along with columns for the most recent meter read of the device.
 To learn more about the schema design for meter reads, see [Meter Read Table Schema](#meter-read-table-schema).
 * [Volume Analysis](#volume-analysis) - Returns the previously mentioned device information along with columns for the first meter and last meter reads in a specified date range.
 This report is useful for comparing the volume changes in different meters over time.
 * [Billing Period](#billing-period) - Returns the same information as the Volume Analysis report but allows the user to specify a single billing date.
 All devices that have been configured to bill on the specified date will be returned in the report.
+* [Device History](device-history.md) - This report type is only accessible on a per-device basis.
+We will not cover this report type in this section, for more details and how to use it, see [Viewing Device History](device-history.md#viewing-device-history).

 ## Report Types
 ### Device